January Uprising: Secret State

 The secret Polish state was directed by the Rada Narodowa (RN, National Council) to which the civil and military structures on the ground were accountable.
 It was a "virtual coalition government" formed of the Reds and the Whites and was led by Zygmunt Sierakowski, Antanas Mackevičius and Konstanty Kalinowski.
 The latter two supported their counterparts in Poland and adhered to common policies.

-Its diplomatic corps was centered on Paris under the direction of Wladyslaw Czartoryski.
+Its diplomatic corps was centered on Paris under the direction of Władysław Czartoryski.
 The eruption of armed conflict in the former Commonwealth of Two Nations had surprised western European capitals, even if public opinion responded with sympathy for the rebel cause.
 It had dawned on Paris, London, Vienna and Saint Petersburg that the crisis could plausibly turn into an international war.
 For their part, Russian diplomats considered the uprising an internal matter, and European stability was generally predicated on the fate of Poland's aspiration.